Central Virginia

 • 00:32:11

-But I'm just, I'm saying, it strikes me as that has to be a first conversation because that informs what kind of money.
+I don't think so, but I'm saying it strikes me as that has to be a first conversation because that informs what kind of money.

 • 00:32:24